 - Square Cash: This peer-to-peer mobile wallet lets you transfer money between two people.
 It’s a good option for people sending money to friends, family, and even landlords.

 - Popmoney®: Another peer-to-peer mobile wallet for people looking to transfer money between friends.

 - PayPal OneTouchTM: Make online purchases quickly and easily by connecting with PayPal™.

 Pay it safe

-Despite the wow factor of mobile wallets, cloud payments and virtual currencies, most people still prefer traditional payment methods, which are convenient, familiar, widely used and, to some extent, relatively secure.
+Despite the wow factor of mobile wallets, many people still prefer traditional payment methods, which are convenient, familiar and widely used.

 Cash still works fine, too.